oaf-project/oaf-reach-router/README.md

 ```

 ### A note on focus outlines
-You may see focus outlines around your `h1` elements (or elsewhere, per `primaryFocusTarget`) when using Oaf React Router.
+You may see focus outlines around your `h1` elements (or elsewhere, per `primaryFocusTarget`) when using Oaf Reach Router.

 You might be tempted to remove these focus outlines with something like the following:
 ```css